semaphoreci/docs/configuring-database-access_5c5d618a2c7d3a66e32e2ee7.md

 psql -U postgres -h localhost -c "CREATE USER developer WITH PASSWORD 'developer';"
 ```

-### Create a new user with administrative privileges
+### Create a new Postgres user with administrative privileges

 In order to create a new user with administrative privileges in Postgres you
 will need to execute the following command: